 - Use Cake Flour

 - Cake flour has less protein than all-purpose flour, resulting in less gluten development and a more tender cake.
-While gluten development is essential to baking bread, it’s not ideal for light cakes, fluffy biscuits, or pie crust.
+While gluten development is essential to baking bread, it’s not ideal for light cakes, fluffy biscuits, or scones.

 - Nevertheless, you can still use all-purpose flour in these madeleines, and they’ll still turn out well.

 Click the links below for my tool recommendations.

 - Baking Scale